dwarvesf/playbook/engineering/readme-how.md

 ### Architecture diagram

-If this is a complex application that contains more than one service (micro-services) or involves integrating with several 3rd party services
+If this is a complex application that contains more than one service (micro-services) or involves integrating with several 3rd party services.

 ### Technical decisions

-Why you chose this library over that 10k-stars-github-repo library?
-It would be really helpful to new comers as they go through the source code
+Why did you chose this library over that 10k-stars-github-repo library?
+It would be really helpful to new comers as they go through the source code knowing library usages have their own purpose.

 ### Roadmap